 Choose the right option

-The choice is very simple: ensure 120 million hard of hearing Europeans a well-functioning daily life and a better quality of life or accommodate the wishes from large multinational companies and add a few million or even billions of Euro to national coffers – and risk a much higher bill for millions of citizens who may not be able to function properly in their daily lives.
+The choice is very simple: ensure millions of hard of hearing Europeans a well-functioning daily life and a better quality of life or accommodate the wishes from large multinational companies and add a few million or even billions of Euro to national coffers – and risk a much higher bill for millions of citizens who may not be able to function properly in their daily lives.
 The hard of hearing will have a lower quality of life and may cost the same public coffers huge amounts in health and social related costs.

 Hear-it AISBL strongly urge and recommend that European politicians and relevant regulatory authorities choose the first option.

 Please use our articles